 For these reasons, Gavagai’s technology is not only superior in coverage (it finds more examples of what you are looking for) and more accurate (a higher proportion of texts are classified correctly), but it is also cheaper to maintain.
 This means that Gavagai can support 46 different languages natively, whereas most other systems, to the extent that they do support many languages at all, most often does this by having one language model in English, and then auto-translating texts from the target language.
 This does not produce good results.

-Our semantic memories are inspired by how our human brain understands text.
-We humans can learn what words mean simply from their usage and context, we do this effortlessly and seamlessly, and it happens to each of us more frequently than we realize.
+Our semantic memories are inspired by how the human brain understands text.
+We humans can learn what words mean simply from their usage and context, and we do this effortlessly and seamlessly, and it happens to each of us more frequently than we realize.

-If you invent a new word and start using it on social media, our models will have learnt it in a matter of minutes.
+If you invent a new word and start using it on social media, our models will have learned it in a matter of minutes.
 The same goes for new languages: as long as there are texts available, we can learn a semantic memory for that language.
 All this is made possible by clever engineering and the use of hyperdimensional representations.

 Would you like to sneak a peek into our semantic memory?
 Head over to Gavagai’s Living Lexicon where you can see and explore the wordspaces supporting our text analytics software.
 Our English wordspace has a vocabulary of 1 million words – to be compared to an English dictionary, which contains about 40 thousand words.

 Look up words to see their current left side neighbors, right side neighbors, n-grams, semantically similar words, and related topics to better understand how our model works.